hainayanda/Artisan/Example/Pods/Pharos/README.md

 }
 ```

-On the example above , everytime title is set, it will call the set closure and then relay it to its relays.
+In the example above, every time title is set, it will call the set closure and then relay it to its relays.

 ## Bondable Relays

-You can observe changes in supported `UIView` property by accesing it with `bondableRelays`:
+You can observe changes in supported `UIView` property by accessing it with `bondableRelays`:

 ```swift
 class MyClass {